dolthub/dolt/clients/go/shove/README.md

 # Shove

-Shove syncs between datastores and datasets.
+Shove syncs between databases and datasets.
 It is the noms equivalent of Git's `push` and `pull` commands.

 ## Example